telefonicaid/fiware-orion/doc/manuals/user/cors.md

 This header should be present in Orion's response for every `OPTIONS` request made to `/v2` resources.
-Each resource has its own set of allowed methods and the header value is set by the `options..Only` service routines in [lib/serviceRoutinesV2](https://github.com/telefonicaid/fiware-orion/tree/master/src/lib/serviceRoutinesV2)
+Each resource has its own set of allowed methods and the header value is set by the `options*Only` service routines in [lib/serviceRoutinesV2](https://github.com/telefonicaid/fiware-orion/tree/master/src/lib/serviceRoutinesV2)

 ## Access-Control-Allow-Headers